1) Who we are?

 2) Where we work?

 Our main work area is Humla district, which is one of Nepal’s highest and the most inaccessible districts.
 Located in the far northwest it is arguably the most impoverished of Nepal’s 75 districts.
 This culturally unique and fragile Himalayan environment lies 440km NW of Kathmandu.
 Bordering Tibet, it can only be accessed by foot or light aircraft.
 For this reason, the area is often referred to as the ‘Hidden Himalayas’.

 Other core areas include Kaski, Sindhupalchowk, Chitwan and Kapilvastu, although there are several projects in planning that will allow us to expand into other districts as well.

 The seven major practice areas of The Nepal Trust are:

 - Primary Healthcare

 - Sustainable Tourism – Social Enterprise & Business Development

 In addition the Nepal Trust sets up programs for volunteers to sustain projects on a cost effective basis & distribute specialized knowledge among its project areas.

 4) How can you help?

 We are only able to carry on our work through the generosity of individuals, institutions and people like you.
 Please take the time to make a donation.
 We value every gift we receive and ensure that your money goes straight to where it is needed most.
-Help us make a difference to the people of the ‘Hidden Himalayas’ by selecting one of the options on our donation page.
+Help us make a difference to the people of Nepal and the ‘Hidden Himalayas’ by selecting one of the options on our donation page.